TESA-workshops/ageing-best-practices-2023/README.md

 # 2023 TESA best practices in ageing workshop

 Note that the aim of the workshop is **not** to learn how to age a specific species of fish using otoliths.
-Rather, we aim to get all participants interested in performing ageing-related tasks in the most defensible and reproducible ways.
+Rather, we aim to get all participants interested in performing ageing-related tasks in the most defensible and reproducible ways possible.

 ## Organisers